author logo - Pat Cryer, child - Join me in the 1900s

-Using knitting patterns and knitting needles in 1940s and 1950s England
+Knitting patterns and knitting needles in the past

 Knitting patterns were regularly included in women's magazines.
 Whenever a woman found such a pattern, she would cut it out and keep it because she never knew when it would come in useful.